evansbenj/XT_WW_WZ_WY/Parse_tab_XT.md

 					if($males[$x] eq $males[$x+1]){
 						# this male is homoz, and potentially ZZ
 						# check if this is not the variant that is found in
-						# females, which would mean that
+						# homoz females, which would mean that
 						# this position is not Y-linked (because
 						# we can't be homoz for YY)
 						if($males[$x] ne $unique_female_nucleotides[0]){